 - Mailed to City of Greater Bendigo, Planning Department, PO Box 733, Bendigo 3552

 Privacy collection notice

 Your submission and personal information is collected for the purposes of the planning scheme amendment process as set out in the Planning and Environment Act 1987.
 If you do not provide your name and address, the City will not be able to consider your submission.
 The City must make a copy of every submission available for any person to inspect during office hours.

 Current Planning Scheme Amendments

-For all enquiries regarding planning scheme amendments contact the Planning Department on 03 5434 6355 or [email protected]
+For all enquiries regarding planning scheme amendments contact the Strategic Planning unit on 5434 6000 or [email protected]